ddcovery/ddinject-js/README.md

 It works the same way than container.add or container.addSingleton with the exception than fProvider will be called every time a consumer (or other provider) references the "name"

+# A philosophical thought that no one needs apart from the author himself

+**JavaScript** can be used in many ways.

+One of the more powerful ones is embracing than:

+* **it is not an OOP language** in the "classic" way than OOP developers expect.
+* **it is not an strongly typed language**

+After breaking the universal mantra about "how an OOP language must be and why javascript is a bad language" you can start enjoying developing with it:

+* You have **functions, closures and objects** that give Javascript it's real power.
+* You have rencently sugar syntax inforporations like **destructuring** or **lambdas** or ...
+* You only need good conventions.

+After decades of experience with "good/bad languages" (ASM, C, Pascal, C++, C#, Java, Scala, D, Typescript, Ruby, VBScript, Power Shell, Bash, Lingo, Clipper, Basic, ... ) you learn something:  **a programming language must be used in the way you can flow with it**... forcing it to be something that is not **can lead you to hate it**.